 - Points of view defining a framework to enable adoption of eSource

-- Model playbook for sponsors to facilitate implementation of e-Source
+- Playbook for sponsors to facilitate implementation of e-Source

 - Collaborative Health Authority engagement plan and materials